Tito Jackson (politician): Unsuccessful 2009 campaign

+2011

 Jackson ran in the 2011 special election for the 7th district Boston City Council seat to succeed Chuck Turner, who had been expelled from the City Council after a public corruption investigation by the Federal Bureau of Investigation.
-Jackson finished first out of seven candidates in the nonpartisan primary election and defeated Cornell Mills, the son of former State Senator Dianne Wilkerson, 82 percent to 16 percent in the general election.
+Jackson finished first out of seven candidates in the nonpartisan primary election and defeated Cornell Mills (the son of former State Senator Dianne Wilkerson) 82 percent to 16 percent in the general election.

-Councillor Jackson was the Chair of the Committee on Education, and the Chair of the Special Committee on the Status of Black and Latino Men and Boys.
-Councillor Jackson also served as the Vice Chair of the Committee on Healthy Women, Families and Communities.
-In addition, he was a member of six other Committees: City, Neighborhood Services and Veteran Affairs; Homelessness, Mental Health and Recovery; Housing and Community Development, Jobs, Wages and Workforce Development; Public Safety and Criminal Justice; and together with all other Councillors, the Committee of the Whole.